jaymoulin/docker-plex/README.md

-Raspberry PI - Plex Media Server - Docker Container
+Raspberry PI - Plex Media Server - Docker Image
 ===

 This container allow you to configure a Plex Media Server easily thanks to Docker.